-APA Citation: Jayanti, S. (2022).
-Total Physical Response (TPR) Method in Teaching English Classroom Interaction for Young Learners.
-English Review: Journal of English Education Program (JEEP), 9(2), 1-10. doi: -xx.xxxxx/jeep.xxx.xxxx.
+APA Citation: Jayanti, S. & Rachmawati, E. (2025).
+Total Physical Response (TPR) method in teaching English classroom interaction for young learners.
+Journal of English Education Program (JEEP), 12 (1), 14-22. doi: 10.25157/(jeep).v12i1.17390

-Received: 15-5-2022 Accepted: 1-6-2022 Published: 1-7-2022
+Received: 15-5-2022

+Accepted: 1-6-2024

+Published: 1-1-2025

-Abstract: This paper raised topics regarding the use of the TPR method as a learning media for the English language as a foreign language to young learners.
-This study aimed to determine how the teachers experience the TPR method as a means of teaching English to young learners.
-Narrative inquiry was used as a research design in this study, with the participants of an English teacher at one of the non-formal education literacy communities in Ciamis.
-The subject of this research were students in non-formal education and English teacher in Ciamis.
-The data were collected using classroom observation and semi-structured interviews.
-From the results of the study in the field of teacher's experience in the use of the TPR method and the student's response to the method, it was found that the TPR method had a positive impact on its use as a means of learning English as a foreign language, especially in vocabulary learning which she had applied to her students.
-From the five-question indicators, it can be concluded that the TPR method is also quite effectively applied as a learning medium for young learners because young learners are easier to remember the vocabulary that is being taught.
-Besides, making it easier for the teacher to provide learning, the enthusiasm of students in learning is quite visible and makes the class not monotonous.
+Abstract: This paper focused on the TPR method as a learning media for English as a foreign language to young learners.
+This study was designed to investigate the teachers' experience in using the TPR method as a means of teaching English to young learners.
+The research design of this study was a narrative inquiry and the participant of this study was an English teacher at one of the non-formal education institutions in Ciamis.
+The subject of this research were students and an English teacher in non-formal education Ciamis.
+The data collection included classroom observation and semi-structured interviews.
+The results of the study found that the TPR method had a positive influence as a means of learning English as a foreign language, particularly when the teacher teaches vocabulary.
+From the five-question indicators, it can be concluded that the TPR method is also quite effective to be applied as a learning medium for young learners since young learners have a good memory to input the vocabulary that is being taught.
+Moreover, it is easier for the teacher to provide learning students' enthusiasm for learning clearly appears that makes the class not boring.

-Keywords: Teacher's Experience, Potal Physical Response (TPR) method; Young Learners;
+Keywords: teacher's experience; Total Physical Response (TPR); young learners